-To return to home position by way of the programmed position, program G28 X~ Y~ Z~ A~ B~ C~ (or use G30).
+To return to home position by way of the commanded position, program G28 $X \sim Y \sim Z \sim A \sim B \sim C \sim$ (or use G30).
 All axis words are optional.
 The path is made by a traverse move from the current position to the programmed position, followed by a traverse move to the home position.
-If no axis words are programmed, the intermediate point is the current point, so only one move is made.
+If no axis words are commanded, the intermediate point is the current point, so only one move is made.
+Note: G28 / G30 should not be on the same line as a G90 or G91.